Introduction: Aging in America

 What Is Aging in Place?

-In the past, senior citizens would typically go into a nursing home or other facility when they became to infirm to care for themselves or an aging partner.
-There’s a growing trend for older Americans to stay in their homes throughout the aging process, however, which is known as “aging in place.”
-Almost 90% of those people over age 65 want to stay in their homes as long as possible, according to an AARP survey.
+In the past, senior citizens would typically go into a nursing home or to an aging-friendly community for seniors when it became impossible to care for themselves.
+But nowadays, almost 90% of those people over age 65 want to stay in their homes as long as possible, according to an AARP survey.

 Aging in place isn’t a new concept; after all, before nursing homes existed, the elderly would be looked after by family members or other caretakers at home.
-But the modern twist on this idea is that healthy senior citizens retrofit their own homes to accommodate for when they need more help with daily tasks while still living in their home.
+But the modern twist on this idea is that healthy senior citizens retrofit their own homes to accommodate their needs, and find a great caregiver to help with daily tasks while still living in their home.

-Not only can aging in place be a comfort, it can make a lot of sense from a financial standpoint, too.
+Not only can aging in place on your own terms be a comfort, it can make a lot of sense from a financial standpoint, too.
 For many Americans, their home is their single biggest asset, and it can be used to leverage future health care costs through different types of loans such as reverse mortgages or home equity lines of credit.

 How to Grow Older at Home